ctsit/nacculator/README.md

   This filter requires a section in the config called `filter_fix_headers` with as many keys as needed to replace the necessary columns.
 See example below.
   This filter fixes the column names of any column found in the filter mapping.
   This filter does not check for any data.
-It always replaces the column names if found.
+It only replaces the column names if found.

-  Currently, below replacements are used:
+  For example, the configuration would look like this:

-      config:
+      [filter_fix_headers]
       c1s_2a_npsylan: c1s_2_npsycloc
       c1s_2a_npsylanx: c1s_2a_npsylan
       b6s_2a1_npsylanx: c1s_2a1_npsylanx